-->

 I. Fabric Engineering & Preparation

-• The 24-Hour Rule: All knit fabrics must be unrolled and relaxed for 24 hours on a flat surface.
-For spandex-blends, this is non-negotiable to prevent "creeping" after cutting.
+• The 24-Hour Rule: All knit fabrics must be unrolled and relaxed for 24 hours (woven for 12 hours).
+For spandex-blends, this is non-negotiable to prevent shrinkage or "creeping" after cutting.

 II.
 Spreading & Cutting Parameters